Probabilistic causes in Markov chains: Conclusion

 We combined the counterfactuality principle and the probability-raising property into the notion of $p$-causes in DTMCs.
 In order to find suitable $p$-causes we defined different cost models and gave algorithms to compute corresponding cost-minimal causes.

 Cyber-physical systems are often not fully probabilistic, but involve a certain amount of control in form of decisions depending on the system state.
 Such systems can be modeled by MDPs, to which we intend to generalize the causality framework presented here.
 Our approach also assumes that the probabilistic system described by the Markov chain is fully observable.
 By observing execution traces instead of paths of the system, generalizing the notion of $p$-causes to hidden Markov models is straightforward.
-However, the corresponding computational problems exhibit additional difficulties.
+However, the corresponding computational problems exhibit additional difficulties which we address in future work.